Springbooter/SquareIt/README.md

   <br>b) Works well to start/connect to.
 Can insert values through
   queries in mySQL Workbench in the database "squareit" in its table 'numbers'.
 The columns are being filled with values.
-  3) Does not work well with the back-end.
-The database does not take in values from the back-end.
+  <br>c) Does not work well with the back-end.
+The database does
+  not take in values from the back-end.
 Liquibase does not make its two own columns.
 The back-end does not connect to the database.